New Streamlined Ways of Authenticating People Quickly Proving Their Value

 “Imagine somebody is trying to hack an account and they correctly guess a user’s password,” says Chris Peel, VP Customer Engineering at Echoworx.
 “With MFA, they may try to log in, but the owner of the account gets a pop-up on their mobile device notifying them that someone is attempting to login.
 Access can then be denied by the person – using this second factor of authentication.”

-There is no ‘one way’ of conducting MFA.
-The term is loose and can be applied to a variety of authentication systems – from so-called ‘Strong Authentication,’ a variant of Two-Factor Authentication now a requirement for transactions over €30 in Europe, to hard-token MFA, where a physical token is required to gain access.
+There is no one-size-fits-all approach to authenticating an individual’s identity.
+The term is loose and can be applied to a variety of methods – from so-called ‘Strong Authentication,’ a variant of Two-Factor Authentication now a requirement for transactions over €30 in Europe, to hard-token authentication, where a physical token is required to gain access.
 These systems vary in the amount of security they provide – with some even deliberately hindering user experience to emphasize the importance of the access they provide.

 “People won’t accept more security than they think they need.” – Google’s Mark Risher

-But new digital variants help make MFA a relatively frictionless experience – with little to no impact on user experience.
+The use of user names/password logins were created at a point in time when the experience of the user was not a prime concern.
+Today, the user is driving what authentication solutions should look like.
+New digital variants help make authentication a relatively frictionless experience – with little to no impact on user experience.
 A bank portal, for example, might ask a banking customer for a password as one factor, or way, of authenticating their identity.
-But, as a second factor of authentication, the bank may also demand a Time-Based One-Time Password (TOTP) – a single-use and time-stamped random code – issued from an app installed on the customer’s mobile phone.
+But, if more stringent access controls are required, the bank may also demand a Time-Based One-Time Password (TOTP) – a single-use and time-stamped random code – issued from an app installed on the customer’s mobile phone.
 This additional verification is completed by the customer without leaving their mobile phone.
 The key, you must keep it simple.
 Mark Risher, who manages Google’s identity systems says, “People won’t accept more security than they think they need.”

 Authentication is an integral part of digital business

-If digital trust is the new currency of customer experience, MFA is one of the locks holding everything in-place.
-The average user assesses the safety of an email in just 30 seconds before replying with personal information, says Echoworx in a survey they conducted.
-Yet, more than three quarters of people will leave a company who mishandles their data.
+If digital trust is the new currency of customer experience, authentication is one of the locks holding everything in-place.
+The average user assesses the safety of an email in just 20 seconds before replying with personal information, says Echoworx in a survey they conducted.
+Yet, three quarters of the same people will leave a company who mishandles their data.
 If people cannot be trusted to safeguard access to their own data, organizations need to ensure a single digital slip-up doesn’t enable fraudulent access.

-To make sure that right people enter and access the right information, MFA assures organizations that their entire network won’t be compromised by a single person – helping solidify levels of digital trust.
+To make sure that right people enter and access the right information, strong authentication assures organizations that their entire network won’t be compromised by a single person – helping prevent breaches and compliance violations.

 What You Should Do Now